amcmdv/jetAway/DESIGN.md

 ## Conclusion

 This design ensures that the application is modular, with clear separation of concerns, robust error handling, and the ability to fetch and display travel-related data based on media analysis.

+Deployment of such an app would definitely be covertly, via a number of microservices BECAUSE the psychological abuse via social engineering would be rather disturbing.
+You probably wouldn't want to own the marketing app.